bolotnikov/gamedevland/src/content/games/match-fighter.md

 ## About the game

-Match Fighter combines a turn-based fighting duel with a match-3 board.
-Every successful move contributes to an attack, so board planning and combat timing are part of the same loop.
+Match Fighter combines turn-based combat with a match-3 board.
+It includes a ten-opponent solo tower and a shared-device two-player mode.

 ## How it plays

-Players swap neighboring tiles to make matches and damage the opposing fighter.
-Matches charge energy, strong combinations create bombs, lightning, and color-based special tiles, and well-planned chains can produce an extra move.
-The fight ends when one health bar is depleted.
+Swap neighboring tiles to make matches and attack the opponent.
+Larger combinations create special tiles, and the fight ends when one health bar reaches zero.

-## Two ways to fight

-The game supports a bot opponent with difficulty tied to campaign progress, plus a local two-player mode where both fighters share the same device.
-Solo victories move the player through a tower of ten opponents.

-## My role

-I created and developed the game end to end: match and booster rules, turn flow, bot decisions, combat progression, responsive layouts, effects, audio, platform integration, and the production web build for GameDistribution.

 ## Technical highlights

-The gameplay is organized around a custom entity-component-system pipeline.
-TypeScript and PixiJS power the runtime and rendering, GSAP and Tween.js handle combat and interface animation, Howler.js provides audio, and Pixi filters and particle emitters build the impact effects.
-Webpack produces the platform-specific web bundles.
+- A custom ECS engine provides entities, components, system management, and state/input processing pipelines.
+- The game layer contains 41 systems and 25 components for the grid, swaps, matches, cascades, boosters, combat, turns, bot logic, and game-over flow.
+- Bot and local two-player modes use the same turn and board systems; only move selection differs.